 Grow light is one of the most crucial production resources for a greenhouse horticulture business, so it's only logical that, as a grower, you will want to get the maximum return from your grow light installation.
-Good and regular maintenance – preferably in the time around crop rotation – is therefore a must.
+Good and regular maintenance – preferably in the summer or the time around crop rotation – is therefore a must.
 It means that you are assured of the optimum quantity of grow light, and thus of maximum production.

 Grow light installation performance and returns start to deteriorate gradually right from the time of installation.
 There are various factors involved; for example lamps, fixtures and reflectors get dirty, and there is wear and tear.
 When growers purchase a new grow light installation, they often think that they won’t need to worry about it for the first few years.
 But the moment the lamps are turned on, the process of wear and tear begins.
 That means an annual checkup of your grow light installation is vital, to see how many micromoles of light the crop receives, as well as to carry out essential maintenance.